 - Procure a faculty advisor who will be dedicated to the success of your club.

 - Learn the logistics of starting a club.
 It is unlikely to be an overnight process.
 Your school administrators will have to sanction the club and potentially fund the club.
 They also have to pay the faculty advisor for their time.

 - Get a grasp on monetary considerations associated with your club.
 What are the start-up costs?
 What will the annual expenses be?
 Who will manage the financial matters for your organization?

 - How often will your club meet?
 What facilities will you need?

-- Decide how you will publicize your club in order to attract members.
+- Lastly, decide how you will publicize your club in order to attract members.

-The leadership skills one gains through the process of founding and then running a high school organization is perhaps the paramount reason to consider such a time-consuming venture.
+In the end, you will gain leadership skills one gains through the process of founding/running a high school organization.
+This is perhaps the paramount reason to consider such a time-consuming venture.
 Of course, for those aiming to gain acceptance at a prestigious and highly-selective college, starting an organization at your high school, particularly one that affords the opportunity to excel in local, state, and national competitions, can be a boon for your admissions prospects.
-That being said, there is no need to force starting a club, purely for admissions purposes.
-If you attend a top high school that already offers a comprehensive set of clubs and activities, you may be better off ascending the ranks of a pre-existing group.
+However, there is no need to force starting a club purely for admissions purposes.
+If your school already offers a bevy of activities, you may choose to ascend the ranks of an existing club.